zcoo/fluss/website/docs/install-deploy/deploying-distributed-cluster.md

 Fluss runs on all *UNIX-like environments*, e.g. **Linux**, **Mac OS X**.
 To build a distributed cluster, you need to have at least two nodes.
-This doc provides a simple example of how to deploy a distributed cluster on three nodes.
+This doc provides a simple example of how to deploy a distributed cluster on four nodes.

 ### Software Requirements

-Before you start to set up the system, make sure you have the following software installed **on each node**:
+Before you start to set up the system, make sure you have installed **Java 17** or higher **on each node** in your cluster.
-- **Java 17** or higher (Java 8 and Java 11 are not recommended)
+Java 8 and Java 11 are not recommended.

+Additionally, you need a running **ZooKeeper** cluster with version 3.6.0 or higher.
-- **Zookeeper 3.6.0** or higher (It is not recommended to use zookeeper versions below 3.6.0)
+We do not recommend to use ZooKeeper versions below 3.6.0.
+For further information how to deploy a distributed ZooKeeper cluster, see [Running Replicated ZooKeeper](https://zookeeper.apache.org/doc/r3.6.0/zookeeperStarted.html#sc_RunningReplicatedZooKeeper).

-If your cluster does not fulfill these software requirements you will need to install/upgrade it.
+If your cluster does not fulfill these software requirements, you will need to install/upgrade them.

 ### `JAVA_HOME` Configuration